 - Transactions.
 A study can help the company obtain additional value from a sale of its stock by determining the potential value of the NOLs or credits to a buyer and support that value during due diligence.

-There’s a lot of nuance involved in calculating whether an ownership change has occurred, which can create problems for companies that don’t realize they’ve had an ownership change.
+There’s a lot of complexities involved in calculating whether an ownership change has occurred, which can create problems for companies that don’t realize they’ve had an ownership change.

 Some of the most common pitfalls concern the following: